THOMASELOVE/500-2021/classes/class05/README.md

 ## Making a Plan for OSIA

-The schedule will be as follows:
+Please visit [the OSIA claims page](https://github.com/THOMASELOVE/500-2021/tree/master/osia/claims) for more details.

+- The main task you have now is to review the abstracts for the other selected studies, and then fill out a Google Form specifying your preferences as second reader.
+This Form is due on Tuesday at 9 PM, at the same time as your Project 1 Proposal.
 - We will have **five** OSIA articles presented in Class 08 (2021-03-25), when we will run class from 8:30 AM to 11 AM.
     - Each presentation will involve a lead presenter (first reader) speaking for 12-15 minutes
     - This will be followed by a second reader speaking for 3-4 minutes
     - and then a little Q and A, so that we'll wind up with about 25 minutes per article
     - We will take a 10-minute break after the third OSIA is presented.
 - We will have **three** OSIA articles presented in each of the next three classes (09, 10 and 11), when class will run from 9:30 AM to 11 PM.
-    - I expect we will ask the first reviewers of most (if not all) of these nine articles to pre-record the primary (first reviewer) OSIA presentations.
-    - We will do all of the second reader presentations and have Q&A live.
+    - These presentations will be a little shorter (12 minutes for 1st reader and 2-3 minutes for 2nd reader and 20 minutes total) and we may ask the first readers to pre-record their presentations, but **we'll discuss that today**.
+We will definitely do all of the second reader presentations and have Q&A live.

 ## Additional Sources related to today's discusssions or slides